Global War on Terrorism Service Medal

 The Global War on Terrorism Service Medal (GWOT-SM) is a military award of the United States Armed Forces which was created through Executive Order 13289 on 12 March 2003, by President George W. Bush.
 The medal recognizes those military service members who have supported operations to counter terrorism in the war on terror from 11 September 2001, to a date yet to be determined.

 From its creation in March 2003 through September 2022, the GWOT-SM was a quasi-automatically awarded medal similar to the National Defense Service Medal (NDSM).
 The GWOT-SM was awarded for the broadly defined criterion of "support duty" to most servicemembers after thirty days of post-entry training active service up until around January to February 2015.
 After that point, it was no longer awarded for just completing basic training and required specific participation in designated operations in support of the Global War on Terrorism.
 However, since 11 September 2022, the GWOT-SM is now awarded to servicemembers only serving in the area of effect for approved campaigns related to the Global War on Terrorism.

 Background

 In September 2002, the U.S. Department of Defense sent a request to the U.S. Army Institute of Heraldry to provide a design for a Global War on Terrorism Service Medal.
 In January 2003, a design was completed, which was then approved and made official in March 2003.

 According to the U.S. Department of Defense, the Global War on Terrorism Service Medal will cease being awarded when Presidential Proclamation 7463, "Declaration of National Emergency by Reason of Certain Terrorist Attacks", delivered on 14 September 2001, is terminated by the U.S. government.
-It was most recently extended in 2022 until 2023.
+It has generally been extended on an annual basis.
+For example, it was extended in 2022 by President Biden until 2023.
+The most recent extension was declared by President Trump on 29 August 2025, extending the state of emergency another year, until at least 14 September 2026.